 My academic research is situated mostly in the field of Resistance Studies.
 Some of this research is in literary criticism, and my PhD dissertation examines representations of resistance in contemporary Newfoundland literature.
 My research in Resistance Studies also involves work on extractive industries and energy politics.
 I completed the University of the Arctic PhD Certificate Program in Extractive Industries, studying the ways communities in the north experience and contest extractivism, and also the ways companies try to gain social license.
-I have uploaded and linked a few of my academic papers below.
+I uploaded and linked a few of my academic papers below.
 For more on my research, see my full CV.

 “Branded Newfoundland: Lisa Moore’s Alligator and Consumer Capitalism.”
 Newfoundland and Labrador Studies, 28.1 (2013).
 LINK